lomin/alive/README.md

 # alive
-A selector-based (à la CSS) templating library for Clojure and ClojureScript.
+A selector-based (à la CSS) templating library for Clojure and ClojureScript, inspired by [enlive](https://github.com/cgrand/enlive).